 Gather up your friends and family for a camping trip to Lake Murray State Park in Adrmore or Tenkiller State Park in Vian.
 Spend the evening huddled around a campfire after the sun goes down telling ghost stories and making s’mores underneath the changing leaves.

-For family-friendly Halloween fun, dress in costumes and attend the Boo on Bell Fall Festival in Shawnee.
-Take a haunted carriage ride, go ghost hunting, trick-or-treat for candy and enter your dog in the Howl-O-Ween Pet Costume Contest.
-Complete the evening with a free scary movie after dark.
+For family-friendly Halloween fun, dress in costumes and attend the Monsters on Main Halloween Festival in Shawnee.
+Listen to ghost stories, play games and enter your dog in the Howl-O-Ween Pet Costume Contest.
+Complete the evening with carnival rides and a concert after dark.

 Fall beers offer delicious combinations of spices, honey, fresh hops and malty flavors.
 Sample Choc Beer’s Choctoberfest autumn microbrew at Pete’s Place in Krebs and chow down on some authentic Italian food for a filling meal that will keep you coming back year round.